roadiz/docker-image/README.md

 composer update --no-dev -o
 ```

 Be careful, this image use *XCache* OPcache and Var cache.
-If you change your PHP
-sources, you’ll need to restart your container as `xcache.stat` is set to `Off`.
-If this bothers you, you can change this value to `On` in `/etc/php5/mods-available/xcache.ini`.